-Clinical Medicine 4 is the second half of the year-long Clinical Medicine course designed to facilitate students' development of medical interview and physical examination skills, clinical reasoning, clinical note writing and oral presentations.
+Clinical Medicine 4 is a semester-long course in Clinical Medicine designed to facilitate students' development of medical interview and physical examination skills, clinical reasoning, clinical note writing and oral presentations.
 Students will engage in clinical scenarios with standardized patients, medical simulation scenarios and clinical activities with actual patients.
 Students will develop communication and interpersonal skills and demonstrate professional behavior consistent with that of a physician.
 Students will engage in activities that integrate large classroom knowledge with clinical care.
-Students will demonstrate their competency in an end of semester OSCE (Objective Structured Clinical Examination).
+Students will demonstrate their competency in an end of semester exam.